PoisotLab/MS_befwm_softwarenote/ms.md

 to the species that they interact with, but with species up to two degrees of separation from the original perturbation.
-In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food web structure, such as @will07hyi adaptation to food-webs of
+In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food-web structure, such as @will07hyi adaptation to food webs of
 @yodz92bsc model.
 This food-web bio-energetic model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add].
 Yet, although these and other studies used the same mathematical model, implementations differ from study to study and none have been released.
-Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food-webs [@will07hyi] with updated allometric coefficients [@bros06ase;
+Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food-Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food webs [@will07hyi] with updated allometric coefficients [@bros06ase;
 @brow04mte].
 This package aims to offer an efficient common ground for modeling food-web dynamics, to make investigations of this model easier, and to facilitate reproducibility and transparency of modeling efforts.